mileidymaria/mileidymaria/README.md

 ### Hi there! 👋👋👋

-- 🔭 Software development intern at Horus;
+- 🔭 System Analyst at CI&T;
 - 🌱 Actually studying Java, Python, Typescript and React;
 - ⚡ Improving my skills to become a data-driven software engineer.